yw4401/FinBot/README.md

 <img src="images/stock_screenshot.png" alt="drawing" width="768"/>

-#### On-demand Financial Advice

-FinBot can provide assistance in picking stocks, ETFs, mutual funds, and bonds if the users ask for it.
-Combining with the other features, it can enable the users to manage their own assets without high time cost.

-INSERT SCREENSHOT HERE

 ## Project Implementation

 In order to accomplish the goal of the project, the features can be seen as retrieval augmented generation problems.